 Other Employment Areas

-One of the biggest surprises to many who move into industry is the fact that virtually all projects are done by teams.
+One of the biggest surprises to many who move into industry is the fact that virtually all projects are done in teams.
 In school you may have done a few group projects, but for the most part your grades were determined by your own work.
 In industry, your success or failure often depends on the people around you, and how well you interact with each other.

 The better you are at clearly and concisely communicating your ideas and needs, the more your ideas will be heard, and the more valuable you will be to the team.
-For this reason, Powell says she wishes she had sought out opportunities to write more technical documents while an undergraduate, since writing successful grant proposals is very important to her company’s success.

 No matter which sector you choose, one of the best things you can do while still in school is to get as much laboratory experience as possible, preferably in a field similar to where you want to work after graduation.
 The specific type of experience you get doesn’t matter so much as making sure that you learn instrumentation, laboratory techniques, scientific calculations, problem solving, and so on.
 Take advantage of opportunities to learn and practice non-technical skills, such as written and oral communication, time management, leadership, and teamwork.
-There will be a lot of on-the-job training, but you will need to be capable of keeping your own schedule, keeping a good laboratory notebook, recording observations completely and accurately, storing data properly, communicating your work with others, and so on.
+There will be a lot of on-the-job training, but you will need to be capable of keeping your own schedule, keeping a good laboratory notebook, recording observations completely and accurately, storing data properly, and communicating with others.
 All these skills will come in handy, no matter which sector ends up being right for you.